linagora/openpaas-esn/doc/REST_monitoring.md

 ## Operations

+### GET /api/monitoring

-### Get the application monitoring data
+Get monitoring data.
 The application provides a collection of monitoring data which may be useful to clients/managers.

-**Request**

-- GET /api/monitoring

 **Response**

-- HTTP 200
+- HTTP 200 with monitoring data as JSON

     {
       "lag": 134